davidjbradshaw/auto-console-group/README.md

 ### event(_string_)

-Set the event type part of the group heading.
+Set the event type part of the group heading for the current event loop.

 > When using `groupConsole` this has to be set before all other console messages.

 ### label(_string_)

-Set the label type part of the group heading.
+Set the label type part of the group heading for all future messages.

 > When using `groupConsole` this has to be set before all other console messages.